robcarver17/pysystemtrade/docs/backtesting.md

 - [Connecting pysystemtrade to interactive brokers](/docs/IB.md)

 This guide is divided into four parts.
-The first ['How do I?'](#how-do-i) explains how to do many common tasks.
-The second part ['Guide'](#guide) details the relevant parts of the code, and explains how to modify or create new parts.
-The third part ['Processes'](#Processes) discusses certain processes that cut across multiple parts of the code in more detail.
-The final part ['Reference'](#reference) includes lists of methods and parameters.
+The first [How do I?](#how-do-i) explains how to do many common tasks.
+The second part [Guide](#guide) details the relevant parts of the code, and explains how to modify or create new parts.
+The third part [Processes](#Processes) discusses certain processes that cut across multiple parts of the code in more detail.
+The final part [Reference](#reference) includes lists of methods and parameters.

 Table of Contents
 =================